AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module11/real-time-cdp-build-a-segment-take-action.md

 ### 11.3 Take Action: send your segment to DV360

-In this exercise, you'll connect the segment you built in Exercise 1 to the destination DV360.
+In this exercise, you'll connect the segment you built in 1 to the destination DV360.

 Go to [11.3 Take Action: send your segment to DV360](./ex3.md)

 ### 11.4 Take Action: Send your segment to Google AdWords RLSA using Adobe Audience Manager

-In this exercise, you'll connect the segment you built in Exercise 1 to the destination Google Remarketing List for Search Advertising by making use of Adobe Audience Manager.
+In this exercise, you'll connect the segment you built in 1 to the destination Google Remarketing List for Search Advertising by making use of Adobe Audience Manager.

 Go to [11.4 Take Action: Send your segment to Google AdWords RLSA using Adobe Audience Manager](./ex4.md)

 ### 11.5 Take Action: send your segment to an S3-destination

-In this exercise, you'll use the segment you built in Exercise 1 and send it to an S3-destination, typically used for Email Marketing-destinations.
+In this exercise, you'll use the segment you built in 1 and send it to an S3-destination, typically used for Email Marketing-destinations.

 Go to [11.5 Take Action: send your segment to an S3-destination](./ex5.md)

 ### 11.6 Take Action: send your segment to Adobe Target

-In this exercise, you'll use the segment you built in Exercise 1 to configure an Experience Targeting Activity in Adobe Target.
+In this exercise, you'll use the segment you built in 1 to configure an Experience Targeting Activity in Adobe Target.

 Go to [11.6 Take Action: send your segment to Adobe Target](./ex6.md)